Engineering-Research-Lab/Modular-Robot/README.md

 ## Functionality

 The CBM project presents a modular robot head capsule prototype with facial interactivity functions.
+The robot control device is powered by a 6V power supply and connects to the computer via a USB serial port.
 It comprises control software and a library of functions for a humanoid robot device.

-The CBM software and device facilitate interactive conversation via AI chatbot and artificial conversational entities, offering flexibility for adoption with existing chatbots and AI NLP systems like ChatGPT, primarily serving as an avatar.

 ### Speech Animation with Visemes

 The control mechanism includes a Speech Viseme Motility Animation display for speech animation synchronization with speech lip motion, providing visual representations of phonemes (speech sounds) by synchronizing mouth movements with spoken words.
 It performs phonetically synchronized speech with mouth positions using 21 visemes according to the Viseme/Phoneme event set reference: [System.Speech.Synthesis Namespace SpeechSynthesizer.VisemeReached Event](https://docs.microsoft.com/en-us/dotnet/api/system.speech.synthesis.speechsynthesizer.visemereached?view=netframework-4.8).
+The software is designed to be compatible with Microsoft Windows operating systems and requires speech synthesis/recognition references.

 ### Face Detection and Tracking